bertolinocastro/logbuch/README.md

 In parts:

 1. `PROJECTS_FOLDER=/home/user/logbuch_projects`
   It's the full path to where all projects will be stored as well as the compiled _LaTeX_ output.
 I would suggest it to be a git repository, as you will probably care about the history of your notes.
 2. `ACTIVE_PROJECT=default`
-  It's the name of the active _Project_ that Logbuch uses to create new _Subjects_.
-You should not care about this parameter, just don't let it empty, so it will use the entire _default_ as actual _Project_ name.
+  It's the name of the active ___Project___ that Logbuch uses to create new ___Subjects___.
+You should not care about this parameter, just don't let it empty, so Logbuch will use _default_ as actual ___Project___ name.
 3. `EDITOR=vi`
   It's the command which Logbuch calls when you use any edition option.
 The command just needs to accept a file name as argument.
 This is not a problem, since the majority of command line text editors follows this rule.
 4. `EXTENSION=.md`
-  It's the extension used on all _Subject_ text files.
+  It's the extension used on all ___Subject___ text files.
 Logbuch does not discriminate which one is used.
-Just be advised that it saves and reads using the **same** extension, so do not change it without refactoring your old files extension.
+Just be advised that it saves and reads using the __same__ extension, so do not change it without refactoring your old files extension.
 5. `PDF_CMD=latexmk -pdf -silent %log_file%`
-  It's the full command used to compile your _Subjects_ in a _LaTeX_ document.
+  It's the full command used to compile your ___Subjects___ in a _LaTeX_ document.
 You can pass any arguments to your _LaTeX_ compiler.
-Just make sure that your command is the first space-ended string after the **=** and that it has `%log_file%`, as this is where the input **.tex** file will the replaced.
+Just make sure that your command is the first space-ended string after the __=__ and that it has `%log_file%`, as this is where the input __.tex__ file will the replaced.

+FYI:
+- Each entry may have spaces before and after the __=__ sign.
+- `PDF_CMD` may have a sequence of commands separated by `;` (~~~not yet implemented~~~)

 ## Usage

 ## Credits

 - @bertolinocastro
     Just the author of Logbuch.

 - @waltercostamb
     Mentor and author of a brilliant workshop showing all purposes of doing Lab-Book and her structured and logic way to deal with her research annotations.
 For more in-deep information, check her [Lab-Book](https://github.com/waltercostamb/Lab-Book) repository.

 ## License